Desk with Laptop, Calculator, Files and small model of house with epc colours

 The first floor of these were normally built with timber framed external 'walls' and this should be indicated in the EPC Features table.

-Many of these properties were also 'System Build' properties, and the main ground floor walls should also be indicated as such in the EPC Features table, even if they has been subsequently 'reparied' by removal of the original concrete panels and replacement with a brick outer skin.
+Many of these properties were also 'System Build' properties, and the main ground floor walls should also be indicated as such in the EPC Features table, even if they have been subsequently 'reparied' by removal of the original concrete panels and replacement with a brick outer skin.

-Many however are not quite reperesented correctly, with a possible skew in the EPC rating.
+Many however are not quite reperesented correctly.

 It's possible to enquire with the energy assessor if you are concerned that an EPC might be incorrect.
 If you are still not happy after contacting them, you can contact the accreditaton scheme they are a member of (Elmhurt, ECMK, Quidos etc.).